 – The episodic buffer, which is a third slave system, and is dedicated to linking information across domains to form integrated units of visual, spatial, and verbal information with time sequencing or chronological ordering, such as the memory of a story or a movie scene.

 Context dependent cues are environmental cues which aid in accessing the memories formed in a certain context.
-It has been demonstrated that the recall of specific episodes and information improves when the context present at encoding and retrieval are the same.
+It has been demonstrated that the recall of specific episodes and information improves when the context present when retrieving, is the same as when the information was encoded.

-Concept formation is a process where the individual learns to form concepts by sorting and classifying entities experienced in the world, by their defining characteristics.
+Concept formation is a process where the individual learns to form concepts by sorting and classifying entities experienced in the world, based on their defining characteristics.

 According to the Atkinson and Shiffrin modal model, memory is structured into three stores: sensory memory (a short duration store that encodes mainly visual and auditory information), short-term memory (consists of the information that is stored up to 30 seconds) and long-term memory (information that is stored for longer than 30 seconds).
 The information passes between the stores in a linear way and is passed from short-term memory to long-term memory through repetition.